r00t-3xp10it/venom/README.md

     the 2º stage of shell/meterpreter directly into targets ram the other reazon its the use of external obfuscator/crypters.

+# HOW DO I DELIVER MY PAYLOADS TO TARGET HOST ?
+    venom 1.0.11 (malicious_server) was build to take advantage of apache2 webserver to deliver payloads (lan) using a fake webpage writen in html that takes advantage of <iframe> <meta-http-equiv>
+    or "<form>" tags to be hable to trigger payload download.

 # DEPENDENCIES
     Zenity | Metasploit | GCC (compiler) | Pyinstaller (compiler)
     mingw32 (compiler) | pyherion.py (crypter) | wine (emulator)